ShotgunCrocodile/mechabellum_replay_parser/README.md

 #### Usage

-- Clone this repository.
-- Navigate to the project directory in your shell of choice, or powershell.
-- Run the following command to examine a replay file:
+Once `uv` and `mecahbellum-replay-parser.exe` have been installed run the following command to examine a replay file:

-      just run /Path/To/Replay/File.grbr

-Replace the path with the actual path to the replay file and that should be it!
+      mechabellum-replay-parser.exe

+There are currently two subcommands `battle` and `tech`.
+Battle shows you the full game in a table with each round annotated with a list of actions.
+Tech shows you each player's full tech loadout.

-Below is an example run:
+Below is an example run using the `battle` command to print out each turn of the battle.

 ```
-just run "C:\Users\username\Downloads\1438_20241214--268597269_[ShotgunCrocodile]VS[Opponent].grbr"
-uv sync
-Resolved 8 packages in 0.91ms
-Audited 8 packages in 0.24ms
-uv run mechabellum-replay-parser "C:\Users\username\Downloads\1438_20241214--268597269_[ShotgunCrocodile]VS[Opponent].grbr"
+> mechabellum-replay-parser.exe battle "C:\Users\username\Downloads\1438_20241214--268597269_[ShotgunCrocodile]VS[Opponent].grbr"
 +------+-----------------------------------+----------------------------------+
 | Round| ShotgunCrocodile                  | Opponent                         |
 +------+-----------------------------------+----------------------------------+